PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab1-AWS/README.md

 ![Services](https://user-images.githubusercontent.com/59594174/109194273-405b6380-7767-11eb-9d3b-2205df0addf6.png)

-#### Requirements
+## Requirements

 1. Creating an AWS account

 2. Configuring AWS CLI

-3. Configuring AWS on our system
+3. Configuring AWS on your system

 4. Getting started with IAM ( Identity Access Management )

 5. Creating a virtual environment

-6. Installing all the required packages in this virtual env - first-lambda
+6. Installing all the required packages in this virtual env - `first-lambda`

 Faker: A python package to generate fake data

 Boto3: Boto3 is a Amazon Web Services (AWS) Software Development Kit (SDK) for Python which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2

 ```
 pip3 install Faker
 pip3 install boto3
 ```

-#### Test Results
+## Test Results

 #### Creating Amazon S3 Bucket